specstoryai/cagent/workplans/TUI_SESSIONS.md

 func New(a *app.App, opts ...TUIOption) tea.Model {
     cfg := &tuiConfig{
         enablePersistence: true,  // default on
-        sessionDBPath:     "",    // use default
+        projectPath:       "",    // use CWD by default }
-    }

     for _, opt := range opts {